BZoennchen/supercollider-book/chapters/sounddesign/math/complex.md

 # Complex Numbers

 The history of mathematics is a history of discoveries and inventions.
-The greeks focused on geometry and introduced natural and rational numbers.
+The greeks focused on geometry and introduced natural as well as rational numbers.
-Because of their fascianation with geometry, they did not come up with negative numbers.
-A negative length makes no sense thus reality had to change before the mind was ready to see the concept of negative numbers.
+Interestingly, they had trouble to come up with negative numbers because their experienced was lacking its necessity and they were really into with Euclidean geometry; an area where negative numbers make no sense.
+What deos a negative length mean?
+However, the world was evolving and eventuelly negative numbers were introduced out of necessity.

 To solve $2x = 4$ we rely on natural numbers.
 We need negative numbers to solve $2x+4$, rational numbers for $4x = 2$ and real numbers for $x^2 = 2$.